-I call this the X-Sat protocol because it is used in the X-Sat CDTV 310 Satellite receiver made by the French company Xcom.
+Originally I've called this the X-Sat protocol because it was used in the X-Sat CDTV 310 Satellite receiver made by the French company Xcom.
 This protocol is probably also used in other X-Sat receivers, but I have no means to verify that.
-I haven't seen this protocol anywhere else but that doesn't guarantee that it is unique to the X-Sat brand.

 Update: David Turner informed me that he has seen this protocol being used by Mitsubishi.